About our staff

 |Access to electronic copies of Dr Roth’s publications is available via her profile page on the Edinburgh Research Explorer: EDINBURGH RESEARCH EXPLORER|

-Roth, U., The Curse of Thistle and Thorn: Child Slavery in Ancient Rome (in preparation)
+Roth, U., The Curse of Thistle and Thorn: Child Slavery in the Roman Empire (in preparation)

 Roth, U., Saving libertas: Livy, the Gallic Sack of Rome, and the Shape of Roman History (under consideration)

 Roth, U., Thinking Tools.
 Agricultural Slavery between Evidence and Models (London: ICS, 2007)

 López Barja, P., Masi Doria, C., Roth, U. (edd.), Beyond the Black Hole: Locating Junian Latins in the Roman Empire, 2 vols. (under consideration)